 You will need to have a NAIC User Name (userID) with the STLDI_USER_PR role assigned

-For users with a previously established userID, go the https://rdc.naic.org page and click on the “Forgot your password?” link to initiate the process of having your password reset. – If you have not logged in to any NAIC application for more than 90 days, you will need to have your password reset.
+For users with a previously established userID, you will need to contact the NAIC help desk at help@naic.ort to request that the STLD_USER_PR role be added to your profile.
+Once you have been assigned the appropriate role, go the https://rdc.naic.org page and click on the “Forgot your password?” link to initiate the process of having your password reset. – If you have not logged in to any NAIC application for more than 90 days, you will need to have your password reset.

-For new users, contact the NAIC Service Desk via email help@naic.org or phone (816)783-8500 to request an NAIC User Name (userID) be created and assigned the STLDI_USER_PR role.
+For new users, contact the NAIC Service Desk via email help@naic.org or phone (816)783-8500 to request an NAIC User Name (userID) be created and assigned the STLD_USER_PR role.

 Prepare your STLDI data file in an Excel format

-Ensure a single legal entity insurer’s data is in a single data file.
+Ensure a single legal entity insurer’s data is in a single data file i.e. one NAIC company code per file.
 Save the file with the filename ‘#####_STLDI.xls’, where ##### is your 5-digit NAIC Company Code.

 Upload the file at the NAIC’s Regulatory Data Collection (RDC) website